udacity/machine-learning/projects/capstone/capstone_proposal.md

 Febuary 6th, 2019

 I propse basing my capstone project around a Kaggle competition, New York Stock Exchange.
-This is my first experience on Kaggle and hope to appy some of domain knowledge as a developer in finance with technical knowlege from ml course .
+This is my first experience on Kaggle and hope to appy some of domain knowledge as a developer in finance with technical knowlege from ml course.

 Details available at: https://www.kaggle.com/dgawlik/nyse